 Being kind to yourself

-It’s great to have the motivation to eat healthy and exercise in order to get back in shape.
+It’s great to have the motivation to eat healthily and exercise in order to get back in shape.
 However, remember that this takes time.
 Adapting to the post-pregnancy life can be exhausting, so be kind to yourself.

 If you try too much too soon, you might feel demoralised, causing you to quit.
 Patience and a positive mindset are important parts of keeping the motivation to get fit.
-Celebrate the small steps, and eventually you’ll reach your goal.
+Celebrate the small steps, and eventually, you’ll reach your goal.

 Click here to learn more about Reformer Pilates.